Budapest Ferenc Liszt International Airport: Public to public-private ownership (2000–2012)

-Collapse of Malév and aftermath (2012–)
+Collapse of Malév, aftermath, and future (2012–present)

 In the wake of the collapse of Malév, Ryanair announced that it would expand its flights to Liszt airport.
 Ryanair began selling the flight tickets to the public, but Budapest airport said that the company had not secured all of the necessary slots (which were later negotiated successfully).
 By 9 February 2012, only six days after the collapse of the Hungarian national carrier, Liszt Ferenc Airport had recovered over 60% of its point to point traffic.
 Airlines that announced that new services would begin included Wizz Air, Aegean Airlines, Air Berlin, Lufthansa, and Ryanair.

 However, the airport had lost Malév's transfer passengers, which, prior to the airline's collapse, had amounted to 1.5 million passengers per year.
 A second effect of the Malév collapse was that the areas used to service the Malév fleet would no longer generate revenue even once point to point traffic had been restored.
 These factors created significant financial shortfalls in the airport's revenues.

 In February 2012, Hainan Airlines announced that they would cease services to Beijing from Budapest.
 Prior to the collapse of Malév, Hainan had a partnership with Malév, which included a codeshare.

 In May 2013, Hochtief Group announced the sale of its Airports unit HOCHTIEF AirPort which held a stake in the Budapest Airport and other airports to the Canadian Pension fund Public Sector Pension Investment Board (PSP Investments).
 Following the sale HOCHTIEF AirPort was renamed AviAlliance.